custom-components/pyscript/docs/reference.rst

   mean a time interval from 6:00 to immediately prior to 11:00.

 Each argument specification can optionally start with ``not``, which inverts the meaning of that range or cron specification.
-If you specify multiple arguments without ‘not’, they are logically or’ed together, meaning the active check is true if any of the (positive) time ranges are met.
-If you have several ``not`` arguments, they are logically and’ed together, so the active check will be true if the current time doesn’t match any of the “not” (negative) specifications. ``@time_active`` allows multiple arguments with and without ``not``.
+If you specify multiple arguments without ``not``, they are logically or'ed together, meaning the active check is true if any of the (positive) time ranges are met.
+If you have several ``not`` arguments, they are logically and'ed together, so the active check will be true if the current time doesn't match any of the "not" (negative) specifications. ``@time_active`` allows multiple arguments with and without ``not``.
 The condition will be met if the current time matches any of the positive arguments, and none of the negative arguments.